-As you can see, for each and every ZIP code shown, a 25-mile commute yields the result of a higher premium in comparison to a 10-mile commute.
+As you can see, for each and every ZIP code shown, a 25-mile commute yields the result of a higher insurance policy premium in comparison to a 10-mile commute.

 Imagine you have to drive 25-miles after a long day of work.
 Not even taking traffic into account, doesn’t a 10-mile commute every day sound much better?
 People are tired at the end of the day, and the longer the commute after an arduous day, the higher the probability of an accident occurring.